xzxADIxzx/Join-and-kill-em-together/README.md

    * English    by xzxADIxzx
    * Filipino   by Fraku
    * French     by Theoyeah
-   * German     by Doomguy
+   * German     by Nocturne & Doomguy
    * Italian    by Fenicemaster & sSAR
    * Polish     by Becon
    * Russian    by xzxADIxzx
    * Spanish    by NotPhobos
-   * Ukrainian  by Sowler
+   * Ukrainian  by Repenkos & Sowler

 ## Installation
 Before installing, it's important to know that the mod requires BepInEx to work.